up9inc/tutorials/kafka-weavesocks/k8s/README.md

 ```bash
 $ up9 auth:login
 ```
-## Install UP9 on Weavesock
+## Install UP9 on the Demo Application
-In your UP9 dashboard (https://up9.app), create a new workspace and select the prefered installation method
+In your UP9 dashboard (https://up9.app), create a new workspace and select the prefered installation method.

 ![UP9 installation by Helm](assets/helm.png)
 Please make sure you choose the correct Helm version, copy this text, and run it in your terminal window.